 Mixed Oxide Fuel

 With the end of the Cold War, the United States and the former Soviet Union began dismantling thousands of nuclear weapons.
-This work resulted in large amounts of excess weapons-usable uranium and plutonium.
+This work resulted in large amounts of excess uranium and plutonium.
 Neither country wanted this material to be turned back into nuclear weapons.
 It must be kept safe and managed in a way that protects the environment, health and safety.

 The United States and Russia worked together on a plan to make sure the material will not be used in weapons in the future.
 In 2000, they signed an agreement committing each country to dispose of 34 metric tons of surplus plutonium.
 In 2002, the Department of Energy (DOE) proposed irradiating the plutonium.
 Under this plan, it would be combined with uranium to make mixed oxide (MOX) fuel to power existing U.S. commercial nuclear reactors.
 Burning MOX fuel in a reactor makes it difficult to use the plutonium for any other purpose.
 Once taken out of a reactor, the MOX fuel would not be reprocessed or reused.

 MOX fuel has been fabricated for many years in Europe.
 It is produced in the United Kingdom and France today.
 These countries use plutonium separated from commercial spent fuel to make MOX fuel.
 Commercial MOX-fueled light water reactors are used in France, the U.K., Germany, Switzerland and Belgium.
 In the U.S., MOX fuel was fabricated and tested in several commercial reactors in the 1970s.
 But that work stopped after the U.S. government ended its support for reprocessing in 1977.

 MOX Fuel Fabrication Facility

 In 1998, Congress gave the NRC authority to regulate the MOX fuel fabrication facility.
 The NRC would evaluate both safety and environmental impacts, and perform inspections during construction and operation.
 The operator had to get NRC approval to begin construction and an NRC license to begin operations.